jerecoder/IReranker/README.md

 - Existing dataset directories are reused (no re-download).
 - After extraction the ZIP is removed to save space.
 - Download errors are logged and the dataset creates an `ERROR.txt` so the run continues.
+- `BubbleRanker` is implemented but intentionally not registered by default because it is expensive; import and instantiate it directly if you need it.

 ## BEIR results